[Quick Explanation] How to Rotate MySQL's slow.log File

 vi mysql

 *There are many more options, so please check them out if you are interested.
-You can adapt it to the conditions and situations you want to execute.
+You can adjust them to suit the conditions and circumstances you want to execute.

-Continue processing without error even if log file does not exist - notifempty
+Continue processing without error even if the log file does not exist - notifempty

-Do not rotate log file if it is empty - delaycompress *Used in conjunction with compress.
+Do not rotate log files if they are empty - delaycompress *Used in conjunction with compress.

-the log file and delete the contents of the source - compressCompress
+Copies the log file and deletes the contents of the source - compressCompress

 rotated logs with gzip

-postrotate ~ endscript (In this example, the slow.log file will be reloaded if ping communication to mysql is established.)
+postrotate and endscript (In this example, the slow.log file is reloaded if ping communication to mysql is successful.)

-Now, all that's left to do is hope that no errors occur.
+Now, all we can do is hope that no errors occur

 logrotate -dv /etc/logrotate.d/mysql

-The content to be executed will be output, so if there are no error statements, it is OK.
+The execution details will be output, so it's OK as long as there are no error messages

 Finally

-This time, we introduced how to rotate MySQL's slow.log file!
+This time, we introduced how to rotate the MySQL slow.log file!

-Not everyone can expand their disk capacity infinitely, so please rotate them wisely and live a frugal life!
+Not everyone can expand their disk capacity infinitely, so make sure to rotate it wisely and live a frugal life!